 Since 1967, Hart Howerton’s interdisciplinary approach has made its unique focus the creation of buildings and places that embody the spirit of tradition, including adherence to the values that serve human society well.
 “Although the term ‘classicism’ is used to describe specific, well-defined, codified ‘styles,’” Robert Lamb Hart, the firm’s founder and chairman emeritus, describes it as “a broader, refined language of humanism, one that has been eloquently spelled out – and repeatedly refreshed – in words and structures over millennia.”

-Before joining Hart Howerton, Tim’s work included 68 Vincent Square, a 70-apartment redevelopment in London’s Westminster; winning entries for design competitions at Lady Margaret Hall, Oxford, and Peterhouse College, Cambridge; institutional work for Princeton University’s Whitman College; and convention centers & large-scale sports venues across the American Midwest.
+Before joining Hart Howerton, Tim’s work included 68 Vincent Square, a 70-apartment redevelopment in London’s Westminster (with John Simpson); winning entries for design competitions at Lady Margaret Hall, Oxford, and Peterhouse College, Cambridge (with John Simpson); institutional work for Princeton University’s Whitman College (with Demetri Porphyrios); and convention centers & large-scale sports venues across the American Midwest.

 Tim is Vice Chair of ULI’s Global Exchange Council.
-He has served as a guest critic at Kent State University’s architecture program in Florence, Italy; worked as a course aide at the University of Pennsylvania; was a teaching assistant in the design studios of the University of Notre Dame; and has guest lectured at the University of Virginia.
+He has served as a guest critic at Kent State University’s architecture program in Florence, Italy; worked as a course aide at the University of Pennsylvania; was a teaching assistant in the design studios of the University of Notre Dame; and has guest lectured at the University of Virginia and the ICAA.
 His work has been published & exhibited internationally.

 Tim McCarthy, AIA